MooCalf/MooStyle/backend/README.md

 ---

-**MooStyle Backend API** - Powering the future of Asian fashion and beauty e-commerce! 🌸
+**MooStyle Backend API** - Powering the future of digital resources and creator platforms! 🌟